AK-101: Design

 The AK-101 is a selective fire weapon that can be fired in either semi-automatic or fully automatic mode.
 The disassembly procedure for the AK-101 is identical to that of the AK-74 as the design is similar to the AK-74M.

-The AK-101 is constructed using composite materials, including plastics, which affect its weight and durability.
+It's constructed using composite materials, including plastics, which affect its weight and durability.
 Features of the AK-101 are also present in the AK-103 and other rifles in the AK-100 series.

 The AK-101 has an attachment rail installed on the side of the receiver for mounting scopes and other optical sights, which will accept most types of Russian and European AK optics.
 The rifle accepts most synthetic and metal AK-74-style magazines with 30-round capacity.
 The AK-101 has a 415 mm barrel with an AK-74 style muzzle brake attached to the barrel to control muzzle climb.

 The AK-101 is chambered in 5.56mm NATO and features a black glass-filled polyamide side folding stock, which folds to the left.

 The side folding stock looks similar to a normal fixed stock, but folds and locks securely to the left side of the receiver.
 It has a cutout to compensate for the side rail.